marciof/Eon/specification/specification.md

 ### Function

 The name of a function should generally use a verb as the first word.
 Predicate functions should end in `?`.
-Accessor functions should instead start with a noun and end in `-of`.
+Mutator functions should end in `!`.
+Accessor functions should start with a noun instead of a verb and end in `-of`.

 ### Module